lucas-landin/apitrack/README.md

 ## Demo

-You can see a live demo of this project [here](https://credcard-dts.vercel.app/).
+You can see a list of public ips to test the project [here](https://ipinfo.io/ips).

+A live demo of this project is available  [here](https://credcard-dts.vercel.app/).